-To my delight, Haid is also a foodie and samples many of Calabria’s regional specialities: pecorino cheese; capicollo, a cold cut made from a pig’s neck; and sopressatta, a spicy, lightly smoked salami.
-The region is also home to the bergamot and a sweet, mildly flavoured red or purple onion, first grown in the municipality of Tropea by the Phoenicians.
+To my delight, Haid is also a foodie and samples many of Calabria’s regional specialties: pecorino cheese; capicollo, a cold cut made from a pig’s neck; and sopressatta, a spicy, lightly smoked salami.
+The region is also home to the bergamot and a sweet, mildly flavored red or purple onion, first grown in the municipality of Tropea by the Phoenicians.

 And of course, there are the people: outspoken, unfailingly hospitable, and proud of their region.
 Among these are Luisa, the president of Reggio’s Anglo-Italian Club, with whom Haid goes on several trips; and Maria, the woman she meets at the Terme Luigiani, who regales her with jokes in the Calabrian dialect.

 This book doesn’t gloss over Calabria.
 Crime is very real here: the mafia is known as the ‘Ndrangheta and has a long arm.
 But that’s no reason to stay away.
 When I started reading this book, all I knew about Calabria was pizza calabrese.
 Now it’s on my list of places to visit!

 Find out more or buy now on Amazon

 Review – The Summer Book